 It wasn’t until the Renaissance period that these works resurfaced.

-The two books of Epictetus – Dissertationes and Enchiridion – reappeared in circulation during the 15th century when the lost and found manuscripts were translated into vernacular languages.
+The two books of Epictetus – Dissertationes and Enchiridion – reappeared in circulation during the 15th century.
+Thanks to the lost and found manuscripts, Epictetus’ work found a new lease of life.

 The Flemish philosopher Justus Lipsius played a key role not only in the revival of Epictetus’ book but also in the resuscitation of ancient Stoicism.